-The public address announcer scripts allow game management/game presentation to keep the flow of the championship moving through the communication of important information to those in attendance.
-Communicate with your NCAA championship manager to secure a timing sheet, PA script and run-of-show for the championship event you are hosting.
+The public address announcer scripts allow game management to keep the flow of the championship moving through the communication of important information to those in attendance.
+Communicate with your NCAA championship liaison to secure a PA script and run of show for the championship you are hosting.